Covariant representations for possibly singular actions on C*-algebras: KMS states and modular groups.

 This is proved in \cite[Thm.~III.4.7.5]{Bla06}, and in \cite[Thms.~VIII.3.3, VIII.3.8]{Ta03}.
-The modular group also affects the adjoint action of positive unitary one-parameter groups on $\cM$ (cf. \cite{F98} for a direct proof and \cite[Th.
+The modular group also affects the adjoint action of unitary one-parameter groups with positive spectrum on $\cM$ (cf. \cite{F98} for a direct proof and \cite[Th.
 2.1]{ArZs05} for a general version):